TalentHR review: pricing, features, and alternatives

 Map TalentHR's integration support against the tools your team already uses — payroll, ATS, Slack, accounting software.
 Confirm which integrations are native and which require third-party middleware before treating the integration list as a feature.

-Review the tradeoffs in the cons section above.
+Review the tradeoffs in the limitations section above.
 Every product has them.
 The question is whether TalentHR's specific limitations are acceptable for your team size, industry, and the workflows you need to improve first.

 Validate TalentHR against implementation fit, pricing mechanics, rollout effort, reporting depth, and the workflows your team needs to improve first.